-This subject always reminds me of a good quote I heard years back, I never forgot it:
+This subject about earning backlinks always reminds me of a good quote I heard years back, I never forgot it:

 “A smart man learns from his own mistakes, a brilliant man learns from the mistakes of others.”

 We have been very proactive in learning from the mistakes of others.
-Nowhere else is this more apparent than in our approach to building links.
+Nowhere else is this more apparent than in our approach to building backlinks.
 I am very proud to say that we have never, since the birth of this company, built a “spammy” link.
-All of our links, we’ve earned, through the natural process.
+All of our backlinks, we’ve earned, through the natural process.

 We earn our links through relationships; personal, authentic relationships.
 You can do it yourself.
 The beauty of our organic approach is that it is not difficult to understand.
 It is, however, difficult to manage because it requires the most coveted of all human traits: discipline, patience, and consistency.